• Skip to primary navigation

 • Sauté the chopped garlic for 1-2 minutes.

-• Add the anchovies and mash them together with a fork or the back of a spoon into a smooth paste.
+• Add the anchovies and mash them with a fork or the back of a spoon into a smooth paste.

 • If using, add red pepper flakes.